Universality of the local limit of preferential attachment models: Introduction

 \subsection{The {models}}

 of preferential attachment models are available in the literature.
-We generalize these definitions to the case of random initial {number of edges that connect to the already available graph.
-We refer to these edge numbers as {\em out-degrees}, even though we consider our model to be {\em undirected.}} Let $(M,m_i)_{i\ge 3}$ be {a sequence of i.i.d.\ $\N$-valued random variables} with finite $p$-th moment for some $p>1$, and $\delta >-{\infsupp}(M)$ be a fixed real number, {where $\operatorname{supp}(M)$ denotes the support of the random variable $M$}.
-In our models, every new vertex $v$ joins the graph with $m_v$ many edges incident to it. {In the classical preferential attachment models, instead,} every new vertex comes with a {\em fixed} number of edges incident to it. {Thus,} we can consider the existing models as a degenerate case of ours.
+We generalize these definitions to the case of {a} random initial number of edges that connect to the already available graph.
+We refer to these edge numbers as {\em out-degrees}, even though we consider our model to be {\em undirected.} {Let $(m_i)_{i\ge 3}$ be {a sequence of i.i.d.\ copies of an $\N$-valued random variable $M$} with finite $p$-th moment for some $p>1$, and $\delta >-{\infsupp}(M)$ be a fixed real number, {where $\operatorname{supp}(M)$ denotes the support of the random variable $M$}. } In our models, every new vertex $v$ joins the graph with $m_v$ many edges incident to it. {In the classical preferential attachment models, instead,} every new vertex comes with a {\em fixed} number of edges incident to it. {In case of self-loops, the degree of the new vertex increases by $2$.} {Thus,} we can consider the existing models as a degenerate case of ours.
 Define $m_1=m_2=1$, $\boldsymbol{m}=(m_1,m_2,m_3,\ldots)$ and

 To describe the {edge-connection probabilities} and to simplify our calculations, we {frequently work with the conditional law given $\boldsymbol{m}=(m_i)_{i\ge 1}$}.
 The conditional measure is denoted by $\prob_m$, i.e., for any event $\mathcal{E}$, \eqn{ \prob_m(\mathcal{E})= \prob\left( \left. \mathcal{E} \right| \boldsymbol{m} \right).} {Conditionally} on $\boldsymbol{m}$, we define some {versions of the preferential attachment models,} special cases of which {are} equivalent to the models~(a-g) described in \cite{GarThe}.
 We consider the initial graph to be $G_0$ with $2$ vertices with degree $a_1$ and $a_2$, respectively. {Throughout the remainder of this paper, we fix} $\delta>-\infsupp(M)$.